ddoloroi/awscli-instance-task/README.md

 # awscli-instance-task
-my first creation of instance via aws command line
+This is my first creation of instance via aws command line

+This repo contains script file which create t2 instance and deploy Docker with two containers - mySQL and Java